tsipkens/atems/README.md

 ### STEP 2: Aggregate-level segmentation

 The next step is to evaluate binary masks that separate the image into pixels that are part of the background and pixels that are part of aggregates.
-This is done using the functions in the **agg** package.
+This is done using the functions in the **+agg** package.
 For example, a *k*-means classifier can be used by calling:

 ```Matlab
 imgs_binary = agg.seg_kmeans(imgs, pixsizes, opts);